New solution format and ultra-fast compiler

 Adding a file to the PBL folder

-In the solution format, it is not supported to programmatically import objects into PBL via ORCA because ORCA is not supported; and the solution format does not automatically update the System Tree when objects are added to PBL folders manually.
+In the solution format, it is unsupported to import objects into PBL via ORCA because ORCA is NOT supported.

 To add a file/object to the PBL folder, you must right-click on the PBL folder in the System Tree and use the "Import From Library" option.

-Or add the source file such as a .sr* file (which represents the PowerBuilder object) directly to the PBL folder, and then manually update the .pblmeta file to include the new object.
-After doing this, PowerBuilder prompted to reload the solution and perform an incremental build, and after that if the object is shown in the System Tree, it indicates that the object is added successfully.
+Or add the source file such as a .sr* file (which represents the PowerBuilder object) directly to the PBL folder.
+The object will be shown in the System Tree when PowerBuilder IDE is re-opened.

 Reorganizing the PBL folders